tomdekan/ultra-starter-nextjs/README.md

 pnpm dev
 ```

-## To add Google sign in
-Sign in with Google guide: [https://tomdekan.com/articles/google-sign-in-nextjs](https://tomdekan.com/articles/google-sign-in-nextjs)

 ## To add payments with Stripe
 To activate payments:
 1. Create at least one product with a priceId on your Stripe dashboard.